Designing Granular Hydrogels for Bioengineering Applications

 Granular hydrogels as biomaterial printing inks

 (Bio)printing is an emerging technology that utilizes biomaterial-based inks to build 3D environments to investigate biological questions and address unmet bioengineering needs.
 This includes tissue repair, in vitro models, and more.
 Granular hydrogels are particularly promising for biomaterial printing applications due to their flowability, tunability, and microscale porosity for cell interactions.
 Granular hydrogels may be explored as both extrusion printing biomaterial inks as well as a fluid baths for embedded printing.
-In my thesis work, I am combining my expertise in granular hydrogel fabrication and chemical modification of biopolymers to design enhanced granular hydrogel inks for extrusion printing.
+In my thesis work, I am combined my expertise in granular hydrogel fabrication and chemical modification of biopolymers to design enhanced granular hydrogel inks for extrusion printing.

 Harnessing granular hydrogel properties to study cell-material interactions